-- To receive a response to a grievance in a timely and impartial manner.

-- To be free from retaliation for submitting a grievance to a licensee, the Department for Aging and Disability Services, or another entity.

-- To receive one's own information regarding: medical and psychiatric conditions, prescribed medications including the risks, benefits, and side effects, whether medication compliance is a condition of treatment, and discharge plans for medications.

-- To obtain a copy of the client's clinical record at the client's own expense.

-- To be informed at the time of admission and before receiving treatment services, except for a treatment service provided to a client experiencing a crisis situation, of the fees the client is required to pay and refund policies and procedures.

-- To receive treatment recommendations and referrals, if applicable, when the client is to be discharged or transferred.
+- To receive a response to a grievance in a timely and impartial manner. - To be free from retaliation for submitting a grievance to a licensee, the Department for Aging and Disability Services, or another entity. - To receive one's own information regarding: medical and psychiatric conditions, prescribed medications including the risks, benefits, and side effects, whether medication compliance is a condition of treatment, and discharge plans for medications. - To obtain a copy of the individual's clinical record at the individual's own expense. - To be informed at the time of admission and before receiving treatment services, except for a treatment service provided to a person experiencing a crisis situation, of the fees the person receiving services is required to pay and refund policies and procedures. - To receive treatment recommendations and referrals, if applicable, when the person receiving services is to be discharged or transferred.

+Crisis Services

+PREVENTION

+& Treatment

+Outpatient Services - Therapy

+- Case Management

+- Medication Services

+Outreach & Support

+Inside the Clinic

-Crisis Hotline
+Crisis Planning